Day 5: Pamplona to Zariquiegui

 READ HERE FOR THE ULTIMATE CAMINO DE SANTIAGO PACKING LIST

 As we continue on the big city of Pamplona gets smaller and smaller behind us.
 It’s quite amazing how far you can go on your own two feet.
+Our place for the night is Albergue Zariquiegui.

 Day 6: Zariquiegui to Cirauqui